 - All oil paint should be applied fat over lean to prevent cracking.

 - Use water to thin the new oils for laying in washes.
 Build up the oily layers after the under painting is dry.
-The new oils will remain water soluble after the specific water mixable mediums are used.

 - Just like with standard oils, the new paints can be laid down in many smooth thin layers, called indirect painting or can be applied in a thick wet single layer called direct or alla prima painting or everything else in between.